Ebazhanov/linkedin-skill-assessments-quizzes/machine-learning/machine-learning-quiz.md

 - [ ] Most machine learning algorithms are not designed for video.

 **Explanation**: there are many ethical questions about consent and privacy in machine learning algorithms [Source](https://www.nature.com/articles/d41586-020-03187-3)

+#### Q115.
+What is the difference between unstructured and structured data ?
+ - [ ] Unstructured data is much easier to store.
+ - [x] Structured data has clearly defined data types.
+ - [ ] Unstructured data is always text.
+ - [ ] Structured data is much more popular.

+#### Q116.
+You work for a startup that is trying to develop a software tool that will scan the internet for  pictures of people using specific products.
+The chief executive is very interested in using machine learning algorithms. what would you recommend as the best place to start ?

+- [ ] Create a data lake with an unsupervised machine learning alogrithm.
+- [ ] Using an unsupervised machine learning algorithm to cluster together all the photographs
+- [x] Use supervised machine learning to classify photographs based on a predetermined training set.
+- [ ] Use a combination of unsupervised and supervised machine learning to create machine-defined data clusters.